Do biological molecular machines act as Maxwell's demons?: Introduction

 \section{Introduction}

-In the intention of its creator \cite{Maxw}, Maxwell's demon was thought to be an intelligent being, able to perform work at the expense of the entropy reduction of a closed operating system.
-The perplexing notion of the demon's intelligence was formalized in terms of memory and information processing by Szilard \cite{Szil}, Landauer \cite{Land} and subsequent followers \cite{Leef,Maru,Saga}, who pointed out that, in order for the total system to obey the second law of thermodynamics, the entropy reduction should be compensated for by, at least, the same entropy increase, related to the demon's information gain on the operating system's state.
+In the intention of its creator \cite{Maxw71}, Maxwell's demon was thought to be an intelligent being, able to perform work at the expense of the entropy reduction of a closed operating system.
+The perplexing notion of the demon's intelligence was formalized in terms of memory and information processing by Szilard \cite{Szil29}, Landauer \cite{Land61} and subsequent followers \cite{Leef03,Maru09,Saga13}, who pointed out that, in order for the total system to obey the second law of thermodynamics, the entropy reduction should be compensated for by, at least, the same entropy increase, related to the demon's information gain on the operating system's state.

-The present, almost universal consensus on this issue is expressed in terms of the feedback control \cite{Saga10,Ponm10,Sawe12,Mand12,Hart14,Horo14}.
-First, information is transferred from the operating system to memory in the process of measurement (observation) and next, when the system is exterally loaded, the transfer of information from memory to the operating system controls the work performance process, fig.~\ref{fig1}.
+The present, almost universal consensus on this issue is expressed in terms of the feedback control \cite{Saga10,Ponm10,Saga12,Saga13a,Hart14,Horo14}.
+First, information is transferred from the operating system to memory in the process of measurement (observation) and next, when the system is externally loaded, the transfer of information from memory to the operating system controls the work performance process.
+The both processes can occur simultaneously \cite{Mand12,Bara14,Horo13,Shir15,Shir15a,Shir16}.
 Following Landauer's principle, the memory content must be erased at the expense of some entropy production.
-It should be stressed that the information transfer may \cite{Deff13} but must not be related to energy transfer.
+It should be stressed that the information transfer may \cite{Deff13} but in general is not related to energy transfer between the operating system and memory.

+A non-informational formulation of the problem was proposed by Smoluchowski \cite{Smol12} and popularized by Feynman \cite{Feyn63} as the ratchet and pawl machine.
+It can operate only in agreement with the second law, at the expense of an external energy source \cite{Jarz99}.
+A. F. Huxley \cite{Huxl57} and consequent followers \cite{Howa01,Howa10} adopted this way of thinking to suggest numerous ratchet mechanisms for the protein molecular machines' action, but no entropy reduction takes place for such models \cite{Jarz99}, thus, they do not act as Maxwell's demons.